sithmel/Do-androids-dream-of-electric-duck/README.md

 ### Fake or authentic?
 <!-- .slide: data-background="./imgs/robot-hand.jpg" -->
 Note: It is a commonplace to say that the work of Philip K. Dick is centrally concerned with the question of what is real.

 "Do androids dream of electric sheep" looks at a particular branch of this question.
 What is fake ?

 And if you can make a fake seems to be authentic enough, does it matter ?

 Reading the book I realised that as engineers we have our own Voight-Kampff tests.

 We use it to determine what a piece of data is.

 We are not really concerned about authenticity but we want to know if a piece of data respects an interface: if it has a specific set of attributes and methods.

 This is about separating data and process.
-And data needs to be fit for a process:
+And data needs to be fit for a process.
 ---
 ### What is an order?
 ```js